cunningfox1107/Finance-ChatBot/README.md

 Extendable with more tools, APIs, and modulesUser Journey / Interaction Flow.

 **Workflow of the Application**
-1. Launch the App	User opens the app via Streamlit (app.py) which renders a dark-themed UI.
+1. Launch the App	User opens the app via Streamlit (app.py).
 2. Enter Financial Details	A form captures personal info like age, income, savings, expenses, target nest egg, and expected return.
 This data is stored in the session.
 3. View Profile Summary	The sidebar displays a real-time summary of the user’s financial profile (via the Persona class).
 4. Ask Financial Questions	Users can enter natural-language queries (e.g., “When can I retire?”, “How much should I save?”)
 5. AI Processes the user's financial dataand the query is sent to the LangChain-powered agent that calls the OpenAI model to reason and respond.
 6. Intelligent Responses	The chatbot uses memory to maintain context and responds with personalized financial advice.
-7. Gap Analysis & Side Hustles	If there’s a shortfall in reaching a target goal, the bot calculates how much more the user needs to save and suggests side hustles to bridge the gap.
+7. **Gap Analysis & Side Hustles** :If there’s a shortfall in reaching a target goal, the bot calculates how much more the user needs to save and suggests side hustles to bridge the gap.

-8. Explain the Math, If asked, FinBuddy explains the exact financial formulas used behind its suggestions.
+9. Explain the Math, If asked, FinBuddy explains the exact financial formulas used behind its suggestions.

 **Technical Architecture & Components**
 a) **personabuilder.py** – User Profile Manager